-Inspiring and Defining Everyday Activism with Equality Now, Gucci and Chime for Change
+Inspiring and defining everyday activism with Equality Now, Gucci & Chime for Change

 Equality Now and Gucci co-host event featuring 5 youth activists to discuss Inspiring and Defining Everyday Activism.

 On Tuesday, July 23, Equality Now and Gucci co-hosted a panel of youth activists to discuss key issues facing our society today from race relations in America to ending sexual violence.

 The third annual edition of Inspiring and Defining Everyday Activism featured 5 youth panelists and moderator Lindsay Peoples Wagner, editor in chief of Teen Vogue.

 The 2019 Nobel Peace Prize nominee and CEO of Rise, sat on the panel to discuss her work in bringing justice for rape survivors by unanimously passing the Sexual Assault Survivors’ Bill of Rights, which also helped introduce 26 bills aiding sexual violence survivors.

 Priya Vulchi & Winona Guo